annahaensch/DataScienceGlobalApplications/README.md

 ## Course Ouline

 This course is designed for a 14 week semester with two 80 minute class meetings per week.
-Here we present the main ideas of each module and week of instruction.
+Here we present the main topics and assement tools of each module.

 ![](figures/CourseOutline.png)